moorepants/eme150a/content/pages/syllabus.rst

 .. _smartsite.ucdavis.edu: http://smartsite.ucdavis.edu

+Homework
+   Weekly homework will be assigned which will be due at the beginning of class the following week.
 In class
    There will be regular and irregular in class quizzes and assignments.
-Lecture Homework
-   Weekly homework will be assigned which will be due at the beginning of class the following week.
 Design Projects
    There will be two design projects, one for the first half of the course and one for the second.
 Grades will be determined based on individual